kballenegger/validate/README.md

 ## Usage

-This is what a validation look like, with this library:
+This is what a validation looks like, with this library:

 ```ruby
 # Here, we have a custom DSL for expressing validations.
 We put the